commaai/pandajs/README.md

 Query if the Panda device has a connection to the OBD port.
 Returns true if it has an OBD port connection.

 #### `Panda.setObd(connected)` -> `void`
-Connect Panda device to the OBD port (if supported and parameter is `true`).
+Connect Panda device to the OBD port (if supported and the parameter is `true`).

 #### `Panda.setSafetyMode(mode)` -> `void`
 Sets the safety mode on the Panda device.

  * `mode`: (*required* `SafetyMode`) The safety mode to enter.
-Must be a valid safety mode, safety modes are exposed as constants on the root of the library.
+It must be a valid safety mode.
+Safety modes are exposed as constants on the root of the library.

 ```js
 import { SAFETY_NOOUTPUT, SAFETY_ELM327, SAFETY_ALLOUTPUT } from '@commaai/pandajs';